-Applications are due each year on November 21 at 11:59 pm PST.
-After the closing deadline, all completed applications will be reviewed over a the next three weeks.
+Applications are due each year by November 21 at 11:59 pm EST. After the closing deadline, all completed applications will be reviewed over the next three weeks.
 All applicants will be notified by email on or before December 15 of their status with our program.
 Interviews typically take place during the first two to three weeks of January.

-The Training Program is intentional in only offering interviews via free video conferencing software (with phone conferencing as a backup if video conferencing does not work).
+The Training Program is intentional in only offering interviews via free video conferencing software (Zoom; with phone conferencing as a backup if video conferencing does not work).
 We do not allow in-person interviews so that applicants who may not have the financial means to travel or who may have responsibilities that interfere with their ability to travel are not discriminated against by not being able to attend an in-person interview.

-Our interviews typically last approximately 45 minutes and involve all members of the Training Team who are available at that time.
+Our interviews typically last approximately 45 minutes and involve all members of the Training Team who are available at that time and one doctoral intern.
 When possible, and with permission of the applicant, we record the interview so that members of the Team who are not able to be present can view it.

-Applicants who are interested in seeing the campus or center in person are encouraged to contact our Office Coordinator to set up a brief tour with one of the current interns.
+Applicants who are interested in seeing the campus or center in person are encouraged to contact our Clinic Operations Manager or Front Office Administrator to set up a brief tour with one of the current interns.
 Please note that members of the Training Team will not be available during campus tours prior to rank order day, in order to ensure fairness to all applicants.

 Additionally, applicants who have questions after the interview is completed are encouraged to call 209.946.2315 x2 and set up a phone appointment with a current intern.
-Questions may also be directed to the Training Director at any point in the application process via email (kderushia@pacific.edu) or phone call.
+Questions may also be directed to the Training Director at any point in the application process via email (pwrona@pacific.edu) or phone call.